xiaoyiliu-usc/CrossDTI/README.md

 ## Dependencies
-The package depands on the Python==3.10.18:
+The package depends on the Python==3.10.18:
 ```
 dgl==1.1.2+cu118
 dgllife==0.3.2